ManaZZZ/Villager-Trading-Predictor/README.md

+## License
+This mod is proprietary software.
+All rights reserved.
+You may not copy, modify, or distribute it without explicit permission from the author.

 # Villager Trading Predictor

 Predicts the enchantments a villager will offer at every profession level, giving you a full picture of what that villager is worth.
 If a villager has nothing useful across all their levels, you will know immediately and can move on without wasting a single reroll.